Anxiety Specialists of Atlanta

 At Sea Change Psychotherapy, we take a holistic approach to treating anxiety, addressing both the symptoms and the underlying causes.
 Our therapies are designed to meet you where you are, offering tools and strategies to help you manage and reduce anxiety effectively.

-• Mindfulness-Based Stress Reduction (MBSR): This practice encourages present-moment awareness, helping you reduce the automatic, reactive responses that often accompany anxiety.
+- Mindfulness-Based Stress Reduction (MBSR): Encourages present-moment awareness, helping reduce the automatic, reactive responses that often accompany anxiety.

 Why Choose Sea Change Psychotherapy?